Oxford Forum

 I receive many e-mails.
 These tend to fall into two categories: the first is those from people who are interested in the possibility of coming to work with us on a long-term or short-term basis.

-Regarding the first category.
+Regarding this first category.
 Oxford Forum is based in Cuddesdon, near Wheatley in Oxfordshire.
 We are aiming to set up an independent university, supported by business enterprises (see Careers).
 We are not in need of any highly skilled help, except perhaps in DIY and house maintenance, as we could handle any work requiring numeracy, literacy or computer skills ourselves if our time was sufficiently released from administrative chores.
 In particular, we cannot make use of anyone's computer skills, which we are often offered.

 The second category of e-mails (and letters) is those from people who want to know my views on some topic or other, or want me to comment on their views.